mgark/lock-free-queues/README.md

 # Features

+- lock-free.
+There is only one tiny usage of spin-locks on the slow path
 - single producer / consumer interface for all kinds of queues
 - sequential mutti-publishers supported
 - natural conflation support - publishers could override data